sordina/freewill.it/README.md

     origin	git@github.com:sordina/freewill.it.git (fetch)
     origin	git@github.com:sordina/freewill.it.git (push)

-The heroku remote actually ignores most of the app and simply pulls and runs the url listed in `heroku_binary_location`.
+The heroku remote actually ignores most of the Haskell source for the app and simply pulls and runs the url listed in `heroku_binary_location`.
+Static assets are served from the frontend/ directory.

 ## TODO